barthofu/tscord-dashboard/README.md

             secret: process.env['TSCORD_SECRET']!
         }
     ```
     5bis.
-As you may have noticed, the bots config is an array, so you can setup multiple bots!
+As you may have noticed, the bots config is an array, so you can setup **multiple bots**!
-6. Run `npm run build` in the `client` folder
+6. Run `npm run build`
 7. Then, run `npm run start`

-### Websocket

-In order to make the **Monitoring** dashboard page working, you must spin up the Websocket proxy server on which your bot *and* your Next.js app will connect.

-1. Edit the `proxy/.env.example` at your convenance
-2. Rename it `.env`
-3. Put the correct websocket url to access the proxy server both in the Next.js app and TSCord bot env files
-4. Go to the `proxy` folder
-5. Run `npm run build`
-6. Run `npm run start`
-7. Now, if your bot is running in parallel, you should see in the console: `New client connected: <name_of_your_bot>`

-## Todo
-- [ ] Toggle maintenance mode